-Tactics in singles bowls require constant awareness of the state and pace of the green, wind direction, your favored hand, your own and your opponent’s strengths and weaknesses, and how to use your shots to best effect.
+Tactics in singles bowls require constant awareness of the state and pace of the green, wind direction, your favoured hand, your own and your opponent’s strengths and weaknesses, and how to use your shots to best effect.
 Look for advantages in jack placement and building the head to help you win.

 Normally you will play a few trial ends before the start of a game, there will be several unknown factors that you need to inform your strategy.
 This information has to be acquired in the trial ends as far as possible.
 While you understand your own strengths and weaknesses, you won’t know those of your opponent if you haven’t been matched with them before.